 How much access does the child have to a kids savings account?

 Banks will require someone 18 years or older to sign on as a joint account holder.
 But this only gives you joint control of the account.
-Your child will also have full access to the account, meaning they could potentially drain the account or overdraft by overspending.
+Your child’s name will also be on the account, giving them full access.
+This means they could potentially drain the account or overdraft by overspending.